-Three Months Ended September 30, 2002, Compared to Three Months Ended September 30, 2001: Retail sales increased primarily due to increased residential sales volumes caused by warmer weather during September 2002 and increased other revenues caused by a new Southwest Power Pool (SPP) network tariff.
-The new tariff requires us to pay to the SPP all expenses associated with transporting our power from our generating stations.
+Three Months Ended September 30, 2002, Compared to Three Months Ended September 30, 2001: Retail sales increased primarily due to increased residential sales volumes caused by warmer weather during September 2002 and increased other revenues caused by the new SPP tariff.
+The new tariff requires us to pay to the SPP all expenses associated with transporting power from our generating stations.
 The SPP then pays us for distributing power to our retail customers and these payments are reflected in other revenues.
 Prior to the implementation of the new tariff, we had offsetting revenues and expenses, because an internal allocation was used.
-Power marketing, wholesale and interchange sales increased despite lower wholesale energy prices primarily due increased volume.
+Power marketing, wholesale and interchange sales remained relatively constant despite an increase in wholesale and interchange sales volumes, which was largely due to lower wholesale prices and current market conditions.

 Cost of sales is comprised of fuel used for generation and purchased power expense.
-Cost of sales decreased \$5.6 million, or 11%, primarily due to a decrease of \$8.4 million in fuel expenses and a \$4.2 million decline in purchased power expense.
-These decreases were partially offset by a \$6.9 million increase in costs associated with the dispatching of electric power.
-Gross profit increased \$22.5 million, or 15%.
+Cost of sales decreased \$14.4 million, or 11%, primarily due to a decline of \$8.2 million in purchased power expense and a decrease of approximately \$6.1 million in fuel expense.
+Gross profit increased \$38.9 million, or 13%, due to the above mentioned factors.